Skip to the main content

 Workers’ responsibilities vary from one company to another.
 In general, pipeline maintenance workers:

-• Check the equipment (pumps, motors, valves, traps) at pumping stations and related sites
+• Check the equipment and thoroughly record data (pumps, motors, valves, traps) at pumping stations and related sites

 • Monitor the quality of the products shipped